fenago/snowflake-intermediate/vhol_data_lake/vhol_data_lake.md

 Although not covered hands-on in this Quickstart because they require access to a cloud console, there are two important optional parameters to note for External Tables.

 #### REFRESH_ON_CREATE = { TRUE | FALSE }
 `TRUE` by default, this parameter specifies whether to automatically refresh the external table metadata once, immediately after the external table is created.
 The metadata for an external table is the list of files that exist in the specified storage location.
-Setting this option to FALSE essentially creates an “empty” external table definition.
+Setting this option to FALSE essentially creates an "empty" external table definition.
 To refresh the metadata requires execution of the command `ALTER EXTERNAL TABLE refresh;`

 #### AUTO_REFRESH = { TRUE | FALSE }
 Also `TRUE` by default, this parameter specifies whether Snowflake should enable triggering automatic refreshes of the external table metadata when new or updated data files are available in the named external stage specified.
 Setting this option to `TRUE` will keep external tables in sync with the contents of the related storage location.

 <!-- ------------------------ -->
 ## Materialized Views over External Tables
-Duration: 2

 External Tables offer the ability to have a SQL interface on top of object storage, without having to maintain an additional copy of the data in the Snowflake storage layer.
 Automatic refresh can keep the external metadata in sync with the contents of the storage location, eliminating many complex data engineering workflows.
 Defining the external table with an effective partitioning scheme can greatly improve query performance against external tables.

-[Materialized Views](https://docs.snowflake.com/en/user-guide/views-materialized.html) are pre-computed data sets derived from a query specification (the SELECT in the view definition) and stored for later use.
+[Materialized Views] are pre-computed data sets derived from a query specification (the SELECT in the view definition) and stored for later use.
 Because the data is pre-computed, querying a materialized view is faster than executing the original query.

 Combining these two techniques, i.e., creating a Materialized View over an External Table, provides better query performance, with the benefit of maintaining the original data source in external storage.